ojm-it/modddels_1/modddels_annotations/README.md

 ## TypeName annotation

-The types of the constructor parameters of `MultiValueObject`, `SimpleEntity` and `GeneralEntity` need to be defined at the time of generation.
+The types of the constructor parameter(s) of `SingleValueObject`, `MultiValueObject`, `SimpleEntity` and `GeneralEntity` need to be defined at the time of generation.
 If the type does not exist at the time of generation (which is usually the case when the type class itself is generated), you should manually provide it using the `@TypeName` annotation.

 Example :